Tiber: History

 Because the river is identified with Rome, the terms "swimming the Tiber" or "crossing the Tiber" have come to be the shorthand term for converting to Roman Catholicism.
 A Catholic who converts to Protestantism, in particular Anglicanism, is referred to as "swimming the Thames" or "crossing the Thames".

 In ancient Rome, executed criminals were thrown into the Tiber.
 People executed at the Gemonian stairs were thrown in the Tiber during the later part of the reign of the emperor Tiberius.
 This practice continued over the centuries.
 For example, the corpse of Pope Formosus was thrown into the Tiber after the infamous Cadaver Synod held in 897.

 Bridges

 In addition to the numerous modern bridges over the Tiber in Rome, there remain a few ancient bridges (now mostly pedestrian-only) that have survived in part (e.g., the Ponte Milvio and the Ponte Sant'Angelo), or in whole (Pons Fabricius).

 In addition to bridges, the Metro trains use tunnels.

 Representations

 Following the standard Roman depiction of rivers as powerfully built reclining male gods, the Tiber, also interpreted as a god named Tiberinus, is shown with streams of water flowing from his hair and beard.

-2022 Heatwave

-In 2022, there was a major heatwave in Europe.
-The water levels dropped and a number of objects emerged.
-Some of these objects include World War 2 shipwrecks, bombs and a 2000 year old bridge.